jillesca/ncpeek/README.md

 ❯ python -m ncpeek
 usage: __main__.py [-h] [-d DEVICE_SETTINGS] (-x XML_FILTER | -p XPATH_FILTER)

-'ncpeek' is a versatile netconf client designed to fetch data from various devices.
+'ncpeek' is a netconf client designed to fetch data from various devices.
 The client can be utilized in two distinct ways, either via Command Line Interface (CLI) or Application Programming Interface (API).
 The data retrieval can be filtered through either XML or XPath, however, only one filter type can be applied at a given time.
 Note that in CLI mode, only filenames can be treated as arguments.
 Source code: https://github.com/jillesca/ncpeek